cmspeedau/Selfhosted_templates/README.md

 # Selfhosted_templates
-Custom templates for Portainer and yacht
+Custom template for Portainer and yacht